 This work will introduce another way to allow health document sharing between healthcare organizations with increased protection against cyber-threats, by using a combination of Blockchain and IHE Cross-Enterprise Document Sharing (XDS.b) Profile.

-1.2 Problem statement
+1.2 Problem Statement

 There is no reliable software platform that supports securely and confidentially sharing healthcare documents between healthcare systems and organizations.
 The platform must allow sharing of healthcare documents between different healthcare organizations while still maintaining the confidentiality of data and also help mitigate emerging cyber-threats in the healthcare domain that tend to tamper with integrity and availability of data.
 The platform must act as the health document exchange medium that has distributed, decentralized, persistent, confidential, and immutable availability characteristics.